There are many reasons why you might want to create an uncompletable task:

 How to create an uncompletable task

 When creating a new task, simply add a * and space in front of the task’s name to make it uncompletable.
 For example, if you want to create an uncompletable task with the name Flight check-in, you should write the task name as * Flight check-in.

 If you want to turn an uncompletable task back into a completable task, you just need to remove the * and space from the beginning of the task’s name.

 How can I tell the difference between a completable task and an uncompletable task?

-Completable tasks have a checkbox to the left of their task name, whereas uncompletable tasks do not have a checkbox.
+Completable tasks have a circle to the left of their task name, whereas uncompletable tasks do not have a circle.

 In what way are uncompletable tasks different from sections?

 Sections are a way to split a big project up into more manageable parts, whereas uncompletable tasks are just like regular tasks, except for the fact that they can’t be completed.
 For example, with an uncompletable task you can add comments and attach files, you can assign it to yourself or a collaborator, and you can also give it a due date and time.

 I used to be able to create uncompletable tasks by adding a colon at the end of a task’s name.
 Why is this no longer supported?

 This particular feature was unfortunately causing tasks to be made uncompletable by mistake.
 There are several instances where you might want to add a colon at the end of a task’s name — without the task becoming uncompletable — and we want to make sure that this is an option.